codeclimate/codeclimate-rubocop/config/contents/style/numbered_parameters_limit.md

-This cop detects use of an excessive amount of numbered parameters in a single block.
+Detects use of an excessive amount of numbered parameters in a single block.
 Having too many numbered parameters can make code too cryptic and hard to read.